Symptoms of a ruptured disc and treatment options

 - Severe deep muscle pain

 - Loss of bladder or bowel control, which indicates a medical emergency requiring immediate medical attention

 If you’re experiencing any symptoms of a ruptured disc, consult with your physician.
-He or she can determine the cause of your suffering, and prescribe a treatment plan including over-the-counter medication and physical therapy.
+He or she can determine the cause of your discomfort or pain and prescribe a treatment plan, which could include over-the-counter medication and physical therapy.